ben-marino/sociallyfed-ai-workflow/docs/TROUBLESHOOTING.md

 **Error Message:**
 ```
-error: Your local changes would be overwritten by merge
+error: Your local changes would be overwritten by the merge
 ```

 **Solutions:**